electricbookworks/electric-book/_docs/editing/figures.md

 * a reference (e.g. 'Figure 1.2', which will appear in front of the caption)
 * a link (clicking the image opens this link; without it, by default clicking the image opens the image file)
 * a caption (appears below the image)
-* a title (can be used to title descriptive text)
+* a slide-caption (appears below the image in slidelines)
+* a title (serves as the title attribute that becomes a mouseover tooltip, and an SVG's accessibility title)
 * alt text (a description of the image, e.g. for screen readers)
 * a source (appears below the figure)
 * the height of the image in lines
 * a [class](classes.html) (for styling the layout of a given figure).

 The template uses that information differently depending on the output format.
 For instance, on the web and in the epub, the alt text is the text that screen-readers will read aloud to visually impaired users who can't see an image; and we don't need to display it in print.
+The `title` is important for accessibility when your image is an SVG.

 A caption and alt text are similar, but not the same.
 A caption usually provides information about the figure, while alt text describes its appearance for someone who can't see the image.